1Ridwan/ECS/README.md

 - **Terraform** provisions AWS resources.
 - Modularised design follows DRY principles for maintainability and reusability.
 - Remote backend uses S3 for state storage with the new native state locking feature (no DynamoDB required).
-- Terraform import used to import ECR repository and hosted zone resources
+- Terraform import used to import existing ECR repository and hosted zone resources

 ## CI/CD
 - **GitHub Actions** automates build, security scanning, and deployment.